pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1997 Livelock

+Today I learn some techniques to avoid Liveness Hazards in the concurrently programming.
+I learn about what is a deadlock and the different types that can exist.
+I remember a moment when I provoke a Livelock with Kafka in one application because I enqueue all messages with some error again and again in the origin queue, well you can imagine the eternal cycle that I create.

 ##### Day 1996 ETL and Java Swing

 Today I need to do some code with Java swing the Java Concurrency book have some examples with swing library is amazing how the GUI applications manage your lifecycle.
 I remember one time that I have a problem with Kotlin in Android development, the app needs to connect to a one Websocket built with Node.js.
 The concern is that the mobile app disconnect to the Websocket a lot of times, and we have don't idea about what is the issue.
 Well today I think that the problem it's about of threads, I think, but I am not sure.
 I need to check this in another time.